Ecumenical and Interfaith Partners

 Photo of Stephen Kendall

 The Rev. Stephen Kendall is a minister of The Presbyterian Church in Canada, ordained in 1987.
-Since 1998. hE has served as the Principal Clerk of the General Assembly of The Presbyterian Church in Canada.
+Since 1998.
+He has served as the Principal Clerk of the General Assembly of The Presbyterian Church in Canada.
 He also serves as ecumenical officer for the denomination and has been a member of the Governing Board of The Canadian Council of Churches since 1998.
 Internationally he served on the Executive of the World Communion of Reformed Churches and is part of the Ecumenical Officers network for the World Council of Churches.
 Stephen Kendall has served five years as minister of a new congregation in Calgary, and seven years in a congregation in Toronto.
 He holds a degree in mechanical engineering from Carleton University and a Masters of Divinity from Knox College, University of Toronto.

 National Muslim Christian Liaison Committee